jatin7876/wrangler/README.md

 A collection of libraries, a pipeline plugin, and a CDAP service for performing data cleansing, transformation, and filtering using a set of data manipulation instructions (directives).
-These instructions are either generated using an interative visual tool or are manually created.
+These instructions are either generated using an interactive visual tool or are manually created.

   * Data Prep defines few concepts that might be useful if you are just getting started with it.
 Learn about them [here](wrangler-docs/concepts.md)